EPA proposal takes on health risks near US chemical plants

 “For generations, our most vulnerable communities have unjustly borne the burden of breathing unsafe, polluted air,” Regan said.

-The changes also focus on medical sterilization plants that emit ethylene oxide.
+The changes also focus on manufacturers of ethylene oxide, which is commonly used in medical sterilization plants.
 Long-term exposure to that chemcial can increase the risk of lymphoma and breast cancer.

-The proposal would have the biggest impact on these medical sterilization facilities.
-Some of the highest emitting plants in Texas and Louisiana would need to reduce their emissions.
+The agency plans to issue proposed regulations for medical sterilization plants in the near future.

 According to the agency, the proposal would slash ethylene oxide emissions nationwide by about two-thirds and chloroprene by three-quarters from 2020 levels.
 Emissions that worsen smog would be reduced as well.

+The American Chemistry Council said industry emissions have declined over the last decade.
+It is concerned about the EPA’s proposal for reducing ethylene oxide, and says it is based on a faulty EPA risk assessment.

+“Overly conservative regulations on ethylene oxide could threaten access to products ranging from electric vehicle batteries to sterilized medical equipment,” said council spokesman Tom Flanagin, adding that the EPA may be rushing its work on significant regulations.

 The Biden administration has prioritized fighting cancer and environmental enforcement in communities overburdened by pollution.